kenzyashraf2/Downtime-Shield/README.md

 - Mera Amr
 - Carol Nader
 - Olivia Ashraf

+## 🔍overview
+Manufacturing downtime refers to periods when production stops due to equipment failures, maintenance, supply chain disruptions, or operational inefficiencies.
+Downtime can be categorized into two types: planned (e.g., scheduled maintenance) and unplanned (e.g., unexpected breakdowns).
+While planned downtime is necessary for upkeep, unplanned downtime leads to significant losses in productivity, increased costs, and delays in manufacturing processes.

 ## 🎯Objective
 The goal of this project is to analyze downtime occurrences in the manufacturing process, identify root causes, and provide actionable insights to minimize production interruptions.
 By leveraging historical data, statistical analysis, and predictive modeling, we aim to improve overall equipment effectiveness (OEE) and reduce lost production time.